 This iconic hipster pub was originally located in Aungier St. The vibe is not the same after moving to a strange-looking building in Drumcondra, but they still serve amazing ginger beer with ice and lime prepared in a shaker like nowhere else.
 Yum!
 Last but not least – they have a pizza van and eatyard with plenty of different options from many independent food vendors.
 You can stay on its premises or pick up your order, then walk to the Royal Canal nearby for a scenic spot to eat!

-In Ireland in general most pubs serve decent food for decent money.
-This one is arguably above average, has a huge garden and a convenient location in the city center.
+In Ireland in general gastro pubs serve decent food for decent money.
+But this pub/restaurant has also great cocktails, huge garden and a convenient location in the city center.
 Oh, and have I mentioned that it was opened in the actual church back to its days, which make it an attraction itself?